mixxxdj/manual/source/chapters/user_interface.rst

 Setting Cue points
 ^^^^^^^^^^^^^^^^^^

-The Cue point is moved according to the selected Cue mode.

-.. seealso:: You will find details here: :ref:`using-cue-modes`.

 Every track has a Cue point, by default on its beginning.
 Unlike with :ref:`Hotcues <interface-hotcues>`, you can't delete, but only move Cue points.

+The Cue point is moved according to the selected Cue mode, as explained below.

 Using Cue Modes
 ^^^^^^^^^^^^^^^

-Mixxx Play/Pause/Cue behavior can be tweaked to fit to other devices in your setup or to your personal preferences.
-You can switch between the CUE modes in :menuselection:`Preferences --> Interface`.
+Mixxx supports various Cue modes that adapt to fit other devices in your setup, or your personal preferences.
+The actual behavior of the Play, Pause, and Cue buttons depends on the selected Cue mode.
+To change the Cue mode, go to :menuselection:`Preferences --> Interface`.

 **Mixxx mode (default)**